ssd6515/Predict-Future-Sales/README.md

 Figure 3: 0-500 is the price range for a large number of items.
 There are outliers with large value of price.
 This plot also shows that the items from price range 0-500 had been sold more than expensive items from its height and because each individual id in the train dataset represents sale.

 Figure 4:

 <img width="775" alt="Screenshot 2022-12-13 163024" src="https://user-images.githubusercontent.com/89792366/207458777-0d5da835-5bb5-4c54-9543-c941ba07e0e2.png">

-Figure 4:The sale was the highest in 2013 and the lowest in 2015.
+Figure 4: The sale was the highest in 2013 and the lowest in 2015.
 Looking at the graphs above the the product sale has been decreasing and the expected count in month in my opinion should be less.

 ### Problem Formulation

 * Data: